-We went for a day trip this September, journeying by car from the West Sussex/Surrey border where we were staying with my parents.
-We set our sat-nav for the centre and drove about for a bit until we found a car park (us being well prepared and all that).
-It turned out that it was about a 20 minute walk to the centre – brilliant.
+We went for a day trip on a warm day in September, journeying by car from the West Sussex/Surrey border where we were staying with my parents.
 We planned to visit the Royal Pavilion and Brighton Pier, and see if we had time for anything else.

 The opulent Pavilion is not the sort of building that you’d expect to find in an English seaside town and has a long history.

 In 1811, King George III became too ill to continue ruling and his son, the Prince of Wales, had to take over.
 Prince George had been visiting Brighton for many years before his father’s illness forced the Regency upon him.
 As his lodgings didn’t have the space to entertain his important guests in what he considered a suitable fashion, in 1815 George had John Nash transform his villa into the Pavilion that can be seen today.
 George had a love for art and architecture, and filled his Oriental-style palace with beautiful Chinese artefacts and spared no expense in its decoration.

 After George’s death the Pavilion passed to his brother William and eventually to Queen Victoria who sold it to the townspeople of Brighton in 1850.
 The townspeople looked after it, restoring it and holding many events until the outbreak of WW1.
 During the War the Pavilion was used as a hospital for Indian soldiers and then for amputees.
 Returned to the people of Brighton in 1920, the Pavilion has been restored to its glory days of the Regency period of George IV.

 The Entrance Hall

 The first room that we entered is a delicate green with ornate cornicing and the subtle Eastern influence of dragons painted on the walls and on the skylights.
 So far, so pretty, especially the lamps, but the real magnificence is saved for the next rooms.